 - Cut the butter into small pieces (or for even easier incorporation, grate it with a box grater), then place it in the freezer while you prepare the other ingredients.

-- In a large mixing bowl, whisk together the white whole wheat flour, baking powder, cinnamon, salt, ginger, nutmeg, and all spice.
+- In a large mixing bowl, whisk together the white whole wheat flour, baking powder, cinnamon, salt, ginger, nutmeg, and allspice.
 Add the butter, then work it in with your fingers or a pastry blender, just until the mixture is crumbly.
 Some pieces will be the size of pebbles, others can be as large as your thumbnail.
 Leave some large and do not overwork.

 - In a separate mixing bowl, whisk together the pumpkin, maple syrup, maple flavoring, and eggs until smooth.

 - Divide the dough in half, then turn one half onto a lightly floured work surface.
 Pat the dough into a 5-inch circle that is about 3/4-inch thick, then with a knife or bench scraper, cut the dough into 6 wedges.
 Gently pull the wedges away from each other to separate them a little, leaving about 1/2-inch of space between the scones at their outer edges.
 Repeat with the second half of the dough.

 - Place the baking sheet in your freezer for 30 minutes.
 This will help the scones set, give them a better rise and texture.

 - Bake the scones for 18 to 21 minutes, until they are light golden brown and a toothpick inserted into the center comes out clean.
 (The scones will need longer to bake the closer they are placed together, shorter if they are spread out and not touching.)
 The edges of the scones when pulled away from one another should appear dry and baked through and not feel wet or doughy.

 - While the scones bake, prepare the glaze: Whisk together the powdered sugar, maple syrup, maple or vanilla extract, and 2 teaspoons milk.
 Add additional milk 1 teaspoon at a time as needed to make a pourable glaze.
 Drizzle over the warm scones, then top with the remaining chopped pecans.
 Enjoy immediately.

-*I recommend aluminum free baking powder for this recipe (and all baking), as baking powder with aluminum can sometimes leave a metallic taste, especially when a large amount of baking powder is used.
+- *I recommend aluminum free baking powder for this recipe (and all baking), as baking powder with aluminum can sometimes leave a metallic taste, especially when a large amount of baking powder is used.